 To me, valid as they may be in developing general movement and body awareness and focus, the adoption of the F/E principles seemed to be taken for granted in our community.
 It was clear to me that these concepts during pilates practice from the client perspective could also be applied to any movement practice.
 I wondered how these concepts related specifically to pilates as a movement discipline.
 It was beginning to come clear to me that the words that emerged from my sessions with clients articulated a deeper physical sense about Joe’s method.

 Interestingly, as my apprentices would, of course, also contemplate the words on the wall, I was fascinated by how they would end up cueing the client in the same sort of way as I did.
 I observed that teaching from principle was very different than focusing on the protocol.
-And the felt sense of “feeling what I looked like” was directing me towards different “principles.” (…to be continued)
+And, the kinesthetic sense of “feeling what I looked like” was directing me towards different “principles.” (…to be continued)

 Study Group Challenge

 1. Did you learn Friedman/Eisen’s Six Principles in your Teacher Training?
 Do you use them, and, if so, how?